alexarriete/TextDataBase/README.md

 ## Summary

-Although I have tested thousands of records, we do not consider it a substitute for databases.
+Although we tested thousands of records, we do not consider it a substitute for databases.
 TextDatabase can work well with a low-complexity structure and a small volume of data.
 Specifically, when it is required to store temporary or configuration data, etc.